zaqqaz/serverless-html-to-screenshot/Readme.md

     👉 receive your html

-    👉 run the browser (puppeteer only for now)
+    👉 run the browser (puppeteer only yet)

     👉 return the screenshot.